 While DOS can be run directly in the BC (System/360) mode on System/370 Models 135 through 158, operation of DOS on the Model 125 requires not only BC mode, but also the 5213 Console Printer, the 1052 Compatibility Feature, and (for DOS Version 3) the 2311 Model 1 Compatibility Feature.
-DOS cannot be used on the System/370 Model 115.

-OPERATING SYSTEM/VIRTUAL STORAGE: DOS/VS (Release 28 and later of DOS) is the fifth major version of DOS, and has been designed: (1) to extend to DOS a number of features that were previously reserved exclusively for OS, and (2) to implement support of virtual storage.
+OPERATING SYSTEM/VIRTUAL STORAGE: DISK DOS/VS (Release 28 and later of DOS) is the fifth major version of DOS, and has been designed: (1) to extend to DOS a number of features that were previously reserved exclusively for OS, and (2) to implement support of virtual storage.
 Among the OS-type features added, DOS/VS allows the user to have: five problem program partitions (F1-F4 and BG) instead of three as in DOS (F1, F2, and BG); single or multi-phase user programs that are selfrelocating through the use of a relocating loader; POWER (for spooling) with RJE capability as a built-in function at Sysgen time; procedure library support that allows JCL sets to be cataloged with extended support for procedures with Job Control, service program, and utility program statements; and a Dynamic Partition Priority adjustment capability to specify partition dispatching priority at Sysgen time and alter it at IPL or during system operation.
 Virtual storage support for the System/370 under DOS/VS recognizes up to 16 million bytes of virtual storage in pages of 2K bytes each.

-The minimum supervisor required for execution of DOS/VS is 26K bytes for the System/370 Models 115 and 125, 28K bytes for the System/370 Models 135 and 145, and 30K bytes for the System/370 Models 155-II and 158.
+The minimum supervisor required for execution of DOS/ VS is 26K bytes for the System/370 Models 115, 115-2, 125, and 125-2, 30K bytes for the System/370 Models 135, 138, 145, 155-II, and 158; and 32K bytes for the System/ 370 Model 148.

-Also available with DOS/VS is a new Assembler Language Translator, a new Virtual Storage Access Method (VSAM), and a new Virtual Telecommunications Access Method (VTAM).
+Also added to DOS/VS was a new Assembler Language Translator, a new Virtual Storage Access Method (VSAM), and a new Virtual Telecommunications Access Method (VTAM).
 The Assembler is a superset of DOS Assemblers D and F that implements all of the System/370 instructions.
-Among the additions to the Assembler are the following: COPY statements are permitted anywhere in the program; the PRINT statement is effective in macro expansions; and a NOALIGN option allows utilization of the System/370 Byte-Oriented Operand feature by 360-type Assembly programs without recording.
+Among the additions to the Assembler are the following: COPY statements are permitted anywhere in the program; the PRINT statement is effective in macro expansions; and a NOALIGN option allows utilization of the System/370 Byte-Oriented Operand feature by 360-type Assembly programs without recoding.

 The Virtual Sequential Access Method (VSAM) is a major, optional data management extension that is available for both DOS/VS and OS/VS as an extension and replacement for ISAM.
 Data sets created by DOS/VS, OS/VS1, or OS/VS2 can be freely interchanged among the three operating systems.
-Among the features of VSAM are: (1) five types of indexing, including non-dense, key compression, replication, high-level main storage, and low-level with data; (2) distributed free space at the time the data set is created to eliminate ISAM-like overflow and automatically reclaim deleted record space; (3) master catalog with device independence; (4) password data set security protection; and (5) a variety of utility services, including an ISAM/SAM data set conversion facility and an ISAM Interface Program that maps ISAM requests into corresponding VSAM programs requiring large allocations of main memory, and support for new and more cost-effective peripheral devices.
-Several users stated quite frankly that System/370 users who haven't installed one of the virtual storage operating systems effectively forfeit their option to purchase any new IBM hardware, a condition that few installations are willing to accept.
+Among the features of VSAM are: (1) five > types of indexing, including non-dense, key compression, replication, high-level main storage, and low-level with data; (2) distributed free space at the time the data set is created to eliminate ISAM-like overflow and automatically reclaim deleted record space; (3) master catalog with device independence; (4) password data set security protection; and (5) a variety of utility services, including an ISAM/SAM data set conversion facility and an ISAM Interface Program that maps ISAM requests into corresponding VSAM requests.
+VSAM has Class A support as an SCP component of DOS/VS, and was released in June 1973.